pepone/redhat-rpm-config/buildflags.md

-* `-z pack-relative-relocs`: Use the portable `DT_RELR` scheme for relative relocations, resulting in reduced startup time compared to legacy architecture-specific relocations.  (`-z pack-relative-relocs` is currently disabled on aarch64 and s390x due to toolchain limitations.)
+* `-z pack-relative-relocs`: Use the portable `DT_RELR` scheme for relative relocations, resulting in reduced startup time compared to legacy architecture-specific relocations.  (`-z pack-relative-relocs` is currently disabled on s390x due to toolchain limitations.)
 * `-z defs`: Refuse to link shared objects (DSOs) with undefined symbols (optional, see above).